-Since its inception, the university has served as the cultural and educational center for the mountainous Big Bend region.
-Sul Ross is the primary institution of higher education in a 19-county region of west Texas that includes two-thirds of the Texas-Mexico border, and is the only public university between San Antonio and El Paso.
+Since its inception in 1917, Sul Ross State University in Alpine has served as the cultural and educational center for the Big Bend region.
+As the primary institution of higher education in a region that includes two-thirds of the Texas-Mexico border, Sul Ross State University is the only public university between San Antonio and El Paso.

 The SRSU Rio Grande College includes three campuses in Del Rio, Eagle Pass and Uvalde which offer bachelor’s and master’s degrees through a unique partnership with Southwest Texas Junior College.

 The university's name honors Lawrence Sullivan "Sul" Ross, the son of a pioneer family, a renowned Texas Ranger, Civil War general, governor of Texas and, later, president of Texas A&M University.
 Founded as a teachers college, Sul Ross State University continues to offer Education as one of its most popular programs.
 Additional high demand programs are Criminal Justice, Agricultural and Natural Resource sciences, Geology and Business.